 Yet, the spotlight boasts of multiple brightness options, including the lower beam settings that allow for longer runtime and battery lifespan.
 7 hours of runtime is guaranteed before recharge when put on this mode.
 You can use the spotlight for a year on a full-charged battery.
 That’ll mean you don’t frequently use it or that you set it on low brightness mode.

 What’s more, the Stanley FATMAX spotlight can be seamlessly mounted on a tripod, giving the hunter an option to operate the device in a hands-free mode.
 More curiously, the absence of the on-off switch on the equipment is a blessing because it has a more flexible trigger mechanism with the help of the trigger lock.
-Click here to see the best price.
+Check Price.

 4. Goodsmann Tactic Pro RealTree-Xtra Spotligh – Best for Most Travelled Beam